Duke Kunshan University: Administration and organization

-Duke Kunshan University is governed by an independent Board of Trustees, with members from Duke University and Wuhan University.
+Duke Kunshan University is governed by an independent board of trustees, with members from Duke University and Wuhan University.

 Academics

-Undergraduate admissions
+Admissions

 Duke Kunshan University admitted its first undergraduate students as part of the Class of 2022.
 Significantly exceeding its original target of 1,500 applicants, the university received a total of 3,143 applications for an estimated 225 first-year spots, including 2,551 applications from China and 332 from the United States.
 There were 80 countries represented in the applicant pool, including Kazakhstan, South Korea, Pakistan, and Ethiopia.

-In March 2018, DKU admitted 251 students, or 7.98% of its inaugural applicant pool, a selectivity similar to the 8.3% acceptance rate at Duke University.
+In March 2025, DKU admitted 550 students from a pool of 11,884 total applicants, making the acceptance rate about 5%, a selectivity similar to the 4.8% acceptance rate at Duke University.
+Of those applications, 165 international students were chosen from a pool of 5,882, and 385 Chinese students from a pool of 6,002.
+For the Class of 2029, DKU received an unprecedented number of international applications, making this cycle the most rigorous.

 All undergraduate applications for Duke Kunshan are submitted using the Common Application.
 Students applying to Duke University can also check a box on the Duke application to apply for admission to Duke Kunshan University.
 International students, including those from the United States, typically submit transcripts, SAT or ACT standardized test scores, and application essays.
 However, a test-optional policy is in effect for applications submitted in 2020 and 2021.

-Graduate admissions

 Students can apply separately to each of DKU's five graduate programs.

-Academic programs

-The undergraduate curriculum is structured into divisional areas of knowledge (Natural and Applied Sciences, Social Sciences, and Arts and Humanities) in contrast with traditional university academic departments.
-Undergraduate students declare their major in sophomore year.
-There are 15 majors approved by the Chinese Ministry of Education so far, which span the natural sciences, social sciences, and arts and humanities.
-Many of the majors have multiple tracks or concentrations that students choose between.

-Core components of the undergraduate curriculum include core courses (taken once per year for the first three years), with each major consisting of an "interdisciplinary set of courses that integrates different forms of knowledge and a distinct set of disciplinary courses that provides expertise in specific areas".
-Semesters are broken up into two seven week sessions, and classes are not scheduled on Fridays to support field trips, internships, and other co-curricular activities.
-Additionally, international students, including those from the United States, are required to take Chinese language for the first two years and can continue with more advanced courses afterwards.

-In November 2022, DKU launched the Duke Kunshan–Duke-NUS Medicine Pathway for undergraduates studying data science and global health/biology to complete their Doctor of Medicine at Duke NUS Medical School in Singapore.

-Academic freedom concerns
+Programs, Divisions, and Centers

+Undergraduate Program

+The undergraduate program at DKU is conceived as a research-inflected liberal arts education.
+It is composed of three academic divisions and a center: